sebfisch/java-data/content/docs/features/switchpatterns.md

 Interested readers are referred to the description of the language feature linked at the top of this page for details.

+## Task 5: refactor recursive lists

+Refactor your implementations of the `length`, `map`, and `filter` functions for recurslive lists to use pattern matching in `switch` expressions.
+Make sure that your tests still pass after your refactoring.

 ## `null` patterns

 Traditional `switch` constructs throw a `NullPointerException`